 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 £35 per hour for individual counselling.
 If cost is a problem I can offer some unwaged/low income sessions at £25 please ask.

 I offer sessions in both Carlisle, and Brigham, West Cumbria.
 Please let me know which location you would prefer to be seen at.

 In Carlisle there is disabled parking outside, and 2 hour disc parking 10 mins walk away.
-The room is up a flight of stairs, but I can arrange alternative venue if you need wheelchair/stair-free access.
+The room is up a flight of stairs, but I can arrange an alternative venue if you need wheelchair/stair-free access.

-In Brigham there is free on street parking outside.
+In Brigham there is free on-street parking outside.
 The building has 2 steps to access it.